 How to Keep Your Smile and Gums Healthy Without Triclosan

 In terms of cavity protection, the mechanical action of brushing off plaque with a toothbrush is far more effective in preventing cavities than a single ingredient.

-And natural toothpastes, like Dr. Brite, that are formulated with nourishing, clean ingredients can help reduce the symptoms of gingivitis.
-A fantastic ingredient to soothe sore, tender gums that is found in our toothpastes, mouthwashes and oral sprays is vitamin C. This antioxidant helps encourage the production of collagen to heal gums naturally.
+And toothpastes with natural ingredients, like Dr. Brite, that are formulated with nourishing, clean ingredients can help reduce the symptoms of gingivitis.
+A fantastic ingredient to soothe sore, tender gums that is found in our toothpastes, mouthwashes and oral sprays is vitamin C. This antioxidant helps encourage the production of collagen to heal gums.

 Our team at Dr. Brite carefully chooses each nurturing ingredient to have a specific purpose to help you achieve the healthiest smile.
 Not only can you have great tasting oral care that’s made without toxins, it’s truly effective in protecting your smile.

 We hope you enjoyed this article and that it opened your eyes to the reality of triclosan.
 If you ever have any questions, feel free to write to us at email@example.com.